dkoutsou/DL-AtlasKaggle/README.md

 ### Setup
 - Download the data from the kaggle competition and put the training data in a folder called train and the test data in a folder called test.
-Both of these folders should be inside the data folder.
+Both of these folders and the train.csv and sample_submission.csv files should be inside the data folder.
 - Set your PYTHONPATH variable to where your code folder is:
   (i.e. `export PYTHONPATH="${PYTHONPATH}:${HOME}/DL-AtlasKaggle/code/"`)
 - Set path EXP_PATH to where run results should be saved: